fleetdm/fleet/handbook/customer-success/README.md

 - To make a request of this department, [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-customer-success&projects=&template=custom-request.md&title=Request%3A+_______________________) and a team member will get back to you within one business day.
   - Any Fleet team member can [view the kanban board](https://github.com/fleetdm/fleet#workspaces/-g-customer-success-642c83a53e96760014c978bd/board) for this department, including pending tasks and the status of new requests.
   - Please use issue comments and GitHub mentions to communicate follow-ups or answer questions related to your request.
 - If urgent, or if you need help submiting your request, mention a [team member](#team) in the [#g-customer-success](https://fleetdm.slack.com/archives/C062D0THVV1) Slack channel.

-## Customer support
-Customer support engineers (CSEs) serve as Fleet's first line of communication related to technical support questions or bug reports from the customer and community base.

 ### Customer support service level agreements (SLAs)